telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 ## Inline Notifications

-Until the root certificate is trusted, an inline notification will warn you that HTTPS capture is disabled.
+Until the root certificate is trusted, an inline notification will warn you that the [system HTTPS capture]({%slug capture-traffic-get-started%}#system-capturing) is disabled.
 This notification will hide if you use the [preconfigured browser-capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing) and will re-appear once you close the active preconfigured browser instance.

 ![inline notification](../../images/get-started/notification.png)